-- Whether there are adverse visual and amenity issues associated with the accessway. - Whether the materials used give rise to reflectivity issues. - Whether the accessway gives rise to geotechnical or stability issues. - · Whether the accessway gives rise to any safety issues. - Whether the location and design of the proposed access to the site gives rise to traffic or pedestrian safety considerations.
+- Whether there are adverse visual and amenity issues associated with the accessway. - · Whether the materials used give rise to reflectivity issues. - Whether the accessway gives rise to geotechnical or stability issues. - · Whether the accessway gives rise to any safety issues. - Whether the location and design of the proposed access to the site gives rise to traffic or pedestrian safety considerations.

-Where the adverse effects associated with establishing access to a site are significant, the council may as part of any resource consent process, require the applicant to provide a roadside parking platform rather than an accessway.
+Where the adverse effects associated with establishing access to a site are significant, the council may as part of any resource consent process, require the applicant to provide a roadside parking platform where parking is proposed or loading spaces are required rather than an accessway.